Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "Blame the Hierarchy," Reeko reminded him.
 "We’re just doing what it takes to survive."

-"...For a depressing definition of survival…" Loomi muttered.
+"...For a depressing definition of survival..."
+Loomi muttered.
 He scratched at his whiskers and straightened his back. "...By any means necessary.
 I understand."

 Daar nodded consolingly.
 "Maybe we can be more judicious when it comes to it.
-Depends on what we have at the moment and what the Humans can provide…but I can’t guarantee any particular outcome.
+Depends on what we have at the moment and what the Humans can provide... but I can’t guarantee any particular outcome.
 We need to be prepared to lose *everything."*

 "We should... discuss the particulars," Loomi said, and waved a despondent paw at globe and maps in the middle of their table.